Urban Transportation

 Not counting my college thesis, my first project concerned urban mass transit, primarily in the Washington, D.C., region.
+In the 2020s, I returned to the subject.

-Published by the Johns Hopkins University Press in 2006, this book argues argues that Metro can only be understood in the political context from which it was born: the Great Society liberalism of the Kennedy, Johnson, and Nixon administrations. - “Thinking Big: Lessons from the Washington Metro,” TR News 249 (March-April 2007): 18-20.
+Published by the Johns Hopkins University Press in 2006, and issued in paperback, with a new preface, in 2014, this book argues argues that Metro can only be understood in the political context from which it was born: the Great Society liberalism of the Kennedy, Johnson, and Nixon administrations. - Zachary M. Schrag, “‘Things That Should Look Permanent Forever’: The Challenges of Preserving the Washington Metro,” APT Bulletin: The Journal of Preservation Technology 53, no. 1 (2022): 19–28.

 - “How Metro Shapes D.C.,” Washington Post, 7 May 2006.